 1. Tools can be overwhelming

-While having all the tools in the catalogue can be great, it can also be overwhelming especially for beginners.
-Several reviews have mentioned that the sometimes excessive amount of features means for a cluttered and complex UI that require some time and training to truly adapt to.
-If you are looking for a PPM solution that is one-and-done and you want uptake to be instant, you might have to have another think.
+While having all the tools in the catalogue can be great, it can also be overwhelming.
+Several reviews have mentioned that the sometimes excessive amount of features means for a cluttered and complex UI.
+As a result, Planview Enterprise One requires some time and training to truly adapt to.
+If you are looking for a PPM solution that is one-and-done with an instant uptake, Planview might not be the right fit.

 2. Data entry and specificity

-While Planview Enterprise One may excel due to the level of detail that can be achieved throughout the system, it is all dependent on accurate data entry.
-Entering a lot of data is not only tedious and time-consuming, any mistakes made would take considerable time to find and alter.
+While Planview Enterprise One excels from it’s detail throughout the system, the helpfulness of that detail depends on accurate data entry.
+Entering a lot of data is tedious and time-consuming, and mistakes take considerable time to find and alter.
 While these details may help in complex projects, more repetitive and simple projects will suffer under excessive documentation and processes.

 3. Big upfront investment

-Planview Enterprise One pricing is custom-configured to each organisation’s requirements and needs, so we do not have an exact estimate of how much it would cost an organisation.
+Planview Enterprise One pricing is custom-configured to each organisation’s requirements and needs.
+As a result, we do not have an exact estimate of how much it would cost an organisation to set up their PPM solution.
 Depending on their internal price packages and configurations, you may find the viability of the software changes.

-However, investment is not in money alone.
-Reviewers have noted that the software requires support and sponsorship from executive teams to be truly successful.
-As an enterprise-wide solution, there needs to be considerable buy-in and investment into the software implementation from both leadership figures and employees.
-If you testing the waters for a new PPM solution as a beginner and are not ready to make a big commitment yet, this might not be the best option.
+However, we can’t measure investment in money alone.
+Reviewers have noted that the software requires support and sponsorship from executive teams to be successful.
+As an enterprise-wide solution, there needs to be considerable buy-in and investment into the software implementation.
+This buy-in would need to come from key stakeholders and employees.
+If you’re testing the waters for a new PPM solution and are not ready to make a big commitment yet, this might not be the best option.

 Planview Enterprise One: Conclusion

 Planview Enterprise One is definitely a very powerful and justifiably popular project portfolio management software.
 However, there is no ‘one software to rule them all ‘ as every organisation has unique requirements.